Skip to main content

 Active mode provides real-time access control by communicating directly with the Palo Alto firewall or Panorama, via the Server Orchestration Agent.
 No user/client installation is required.
 When a user authenticates and is granted access, their IP is added immediately; when the grant expires or is revoked, the IP is removed.
 No commit is required.

-Prerequisites on the Firewall
+Prerequisites on the Palo/Pano

 Before configuring Knocknoc, you need to set up the following on your Palo Alto firewall or Panorama.